pirosky007/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-Project was created on 25th October 2021 and the README file is created today 19th November 2021
+Project was created on 25th October 2021 while the README file is created today 19th November 2021.

 ### Project Title
 Bikeshare Project

 ### Description
 This Python script is written for as part of requirement for the second project of the Programming for Data Science with Python Nanodegree Program and is used to explore data related to Bikeshare in Chicago, New York City, and Washington cities.

 It imports data from csv files and compute descriptive statistics from the data.
 It also takes in users' raw input to create an interactive experience in the terminal to present these statistics.

 ### Files used
-Thr files used were washington.csv, new_york_city.csv and chicago.csv files
+The files used were washington.csv, new_york_city.csv, and chicago.csv files

 ### Credits
 The following were the pages I referred to in completing the project: